Oracle Counterpoint: Relationships between On-chain and Off-chain Market Data: Methods

 In addition to the above raw on-chain features, we also considered transformations of these features informed by fundamental economic models of on-chain markets, including PoW mining, PoS validation, block space markets, network decentralization costs of running full nodes, usage and monetary velocity, and on-chain liquidity pools (e.g., \cite{Huberman2019AnSystem,Prat2017AnMining,SusanAtheyIvaParashkevovVishnuSarukkai2016BitcoinUsage,Buterin2018BlockchainPricing,Fanti2019EconomicsINCOMPLETE,Easley2018FromHttps://ssrn.com/abstract=3055380}).
 We analyzed the structure of these models to extract features that should economically be connected to price.

 For example, \cite{Huberman2019AnSystem} models a block space market and finds that the ratio of average demand to capacity $\rho = \frac{\lambda}{\mu K}$ plays an important role in linking users' waiting costs to transaction fees pricing.
 Here $\lambda$ is the transaction volume, $K$ is the maximum number of transactions in a block, and $\mu$ is the block adding rate.
-A function emerges, which we'll call $F(\rho)$ that describes the relationship between fee pricing and congestion, which can be translated as
+A function emerges, called $F(\rho)$ that describes the relationship between fee pricing and congestion (i.e., amount of demand compared to supply for block space), which can be translated as

-While $F(\rho)$ is nontrivial to work with, various pieces of the results in \cite{Huberman2019AnSystem} can be incorporated into useful features for the task of recovering $\text{price}_{ETH}$, including $\rho$, $\rho^2$, and the empirical finding that $\rho=0.8$ represents a phase transition in fee market pricing.
+While $F(\rho)$ is nontrivial to work with, various pieces of the results in \cite{Huberman2019AnSystem} can be incorporated into useful features for the task of recovering $\text{price}_{ETH}$ (i.e., ETH/USD), including $\rho$, $\rho^2$, and the empirical finding that $\rho=0.8$ represents a phase transition in fee market pricing.

 We also used the model in \cite{SusanAtheyIvaParashkevovVishnuSarukkai2016BitcoinUsage}, which modeled cryptocurrency price based on market fundamentals.
-A key feature in this model was currency velocity, which is defined as the ratio of transaction volume to money supply:
+A key feature in their model was currency velocity, which is defined as the ratio of transaction volume to money supply:

-Based on this model, we also incorporated the ratio of transaction volume and cryptocurrency supply as an additional feature in our analysis.
+In their model, they show a unique equilibrium cryptocurrency exchange rate based on supply and demand with steady state expected exchange rate equal to the ratio of expected transaction volume and cryptocurrency supply.
+Based on this model, we also incorporated the ratio of transaction volume (in cryptocurrency units since USD value is not given) and cryptocurrency supply, measured over one hour time steps, as an additional feature variable in our analysis.

 We formulate other factors related to mining payoff, computational burden, and congestion as reviewed in the appendix.